DataDog/datadog-cdk-constructs/src/apigateway/README.md

      DD_TRACE_SAMPLING_RULES='[{"sample_rate": 0.5}]'
      ```

-   Any sampling rules based on `resource_name` for the original web application now need to be updated for the resource name of the API Gateway service.
+   Any sampling rules based on `resource_name` for the original web application must be updated for the resource name of the API Gateway service.

-1. The instrumentation adds several headers to track:
+1. The instrumentation adds headers to track the following:

    - Request timing
    - Domain information